guillermoamaral/Webside/docs/api/changes/post.md

 Apply a change to the system.
 This is one of the most important endpoints as it centralizes every change the user can apply to the system.

-Important: the list of possible changes at the moment of writing this documentation is by no means a closed list and it can be extended to support more changes and refactorings.
+**Important**.
+The API specifies a set of _basic_ changes applicable to all dialect analized.
+However, this list can be extended to support more changes and refactorings by means of [/extensions](../extensions/get.md) endpoint.

-Special attention must be paid to the way the API should handle compilation errors so Webside can react properly.
+Special attention must be paid to the way the target system implementing the API must handle compilation errors so Webside ID can react properly (see [Errors](#errors) below).

 **URL**: `/changes`